Database and SQL through Pop Culture

 Open In Colab

-Master the art of database deployment with the help of the Teenage Mutant Ninja Turtles.
+Master the art of database deployment with the help of well-known cartoon characters.
 This chapter covers the entire database lifecycle, from development to production.
 Learn different deployment strategies and best practices to ensure smooth transitions and minimal downtime in your database projects.

 12. Final Project